-Most likely it means that you are tired!
-Often when people come on retreats they realize how tired they are, and sleep is very important so honour the body in this way.
-On the other hand be aware that the mind is a tricky little thing so it might be using sleep to avoid doing the mind training.
-Pick a time for mind training when it is less likely that you’ll fall asleep, don’t be too warm or too cosy, and be curious around how the sleepiness is experienced in the body.
+It most likely means that you’re tired.
+Often when people attend retreats they realise how tired they are.
+Sleep is very important so honour the body.
+On the other hand, be aware that the mind is a tricky thing so it might be using sleep to avoid doing the mind training.
+Pick a time for mind training when it is less likely that you’ll fall asleep, and don’t be too warm or too cosy.
+Be curious around how the sleepiness is experienced in your body.

-The distracted mind is how most of our minds work in today’s world.
-Mind training is in effect increasing our spam filter.
-We do that by becoming aware of our distractions so that increasingly we can choose what we pay attention to, but also so that we can choose our distractions.
+Most minds are distracted in today’s world.
+Mind training is in effect improving our filter.
+We become aware of our distractions so that we can increasingly choose what we pay attention to, but also choose our distractions.

-Whenever we start anything new it is rare that we just do it 100% all the time.
-We have to keep outsmarting the mind in its attempts to get us back to old patterns.
-Travel with kindness and curiosity and don’t conclude if you don’t do the mind training one day that you have no will power or that you are hopeless etc.
+When we start something new we have to keep outsmarting the mind and its attempts to get us back into old patterns.
+Don’t conclude that if you don’t do the mind training one day that you have no willpower or that you are hopeless.

-Mindfulness is the opposite to distraction.
-In dealing with pain we follow Rumi’s advice: ‘The healing of the pain, is the pain.”
-In other words we enter into the body sensation of the ‘discomfort’, and we keep following it till we really sense it and then we just stay with it, breathing with and in it.
+Being mindful is opposite to being distracted.
+In dealing with pain we follow Rumi’s advice: “The healing of the pain is the pain.”
+In other words, we enter into the body sensation of the discomfort and we keep following it till we really sense it, and then we just stay with it, breathing with and in it.

-There is both a formal practice and then there is informal practice.
+There is both formal practice and informal practice.
 The informal you can integrate into your daily life, like being aware of the breath and following the breath for five breaths every hour.
-You can simply start your formal practice with 10 minutes mind training a day, CLICK here to download your basic starting meditation called ABCD
+You can start your formal practice with 10 minutes of mind training a day.
+You can begin with a basic meditation called ABCD.